 - Good communication skills as evidenced by the application, recommendations, interviews, and teaching observation.

 - Ability to develop and implement a sequential residency plans with education or community partners as evidenced by the application, interviews, and classroom observation of an experiential arts activity.

 - Evidence of continued professional development (keeping current with one’s discipline) as shown in your resume.

 - Ability, if applicable, to present culturally specific arts authentically as evidenced by work samples and subsequent observations.

 - Additional consideration will be given to artists who demonstrate the ability to work with special needs populations, as evidenced by letters of recommendation, education and observations.

-- Typically artists are paid a minimum of $200 per day.
+- Typically artists are paid a minimum of $150 a day for senior center and after school programs and $200 per day for school residencies.
 Higher fees may be negotiated with host sites.